 We strongly advise you to include in-market audiences.
 You may discover that your customers have additional interests, such as “Home & Garden,” “Real Estate,” or “Travel.”
 We frequently encounter audiences with high conversion rates that defy logic, but as is always the case with performance marketing, the data does not lie!

 Utilize Audiences that are Similar to Your Current Audience to Broaden Your Reach

 Two factors may impede your ability to scale Google Ads campaigns for SaaS companies as quickly as your larger competitors:

 1. Your audience is restricted to individuals who have an immediate need for your product.

+2. You simply lack the data necessary to scale your operations efficiently and effectively.
 One of the most straightforward ways to circumvent these constraints is to scale your campaign using lookalike audiences.
 If you use a retargeting pixel, targeting similar audiences enables you to market to people who share your website’s browsing habits.